-- (1) The columns of "Investee", "Location", "Main business activities", "Initial investment amount" and "Shares held as at September 30, 2021" should fill orderly in the Company's (public company's) information on investees and every directly or indirectly controlled investee's investment information, and note the relationship between the Company (public company) and its investee each (ex. direct subsidiary or indirect subsidiary) in the "Note" column. - (2) The "Net income (loss) of investee company" column should fill in amount of net profit (loss) of the investee for this period. - (3) The "Investment income (loss) recognized" column should fill in the Company (public company) recognized investment income (loss) of its direct subsidiary and recognized investment income (loss) of its investee accounted for under the equity method for this period.
-When filling in recognized investment income (loss) of its direct subsidiary, the Company (public company) should confirm that direct subsidiary's net profit (loss) for this period has included its investment income (loss) which shall be recognized by regulations.

-(Note 3): It is a limited company or a merged company, so there is no number of shares.

-(Note 4): The investment gain or loss recognized by the Company include the offset of unrealized gain or loss between associates and the amortization of net equity differences.

-(Note 5): It had been written off in preparing the consolidated financial report.
+- (1) The columns of "Investee", "Location", "Main business activities", "Initial investment amount" and "Shares held as at March 31, 2022" should fill orderly in the Company's (public company's) information on investees and every directly or indirectly controlled investee's investment information, and note the relationship between the Company (public company) and its investee each (ex. direct subsidiary or indirect subsidiary) in the "Note" column. - (2) The "Net income (loss) of investee company" column should fill in amount of net profit (loss) of the investee for this period. - (3) The "Investment income (loss) recognized" column should fill in the Company (public company) recognized investment income (loss) of its direct subsidiary and recognized investment income (loss) of its investee accounted for under the equity method for this period.
+When filling in recognized investment income (loss) of its direct subsidiary, the Company (public company) should confirm that direct subsidiary's net profit (loss) for this period has included its investment income (loss) which shall be recognized by regulations. - (Note 3): It is a limited company or a merged company, so there is no number of shares. - (Note 4): The investment gain or loss recognized by the Company include the offset of unrealized gain or loss between associates and the amortization of net equity differences. - (Note 5): It had been written off in preparing the consolidated financial report. - (Note 6): Investment gains and losses recognized by the Company include the amortization of patent rights. - (Note 7): AIDE SOLAR USA, INC. was liquidated and deregistered in February 2022.